The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

 Applying $\phi_{I,r}$ yields the following inequalities, labeled by whether the coefficient of $y_a$ is positive or negative in order to facilitate Fourier-Motzkin elimination.

+If, without loss of generality, $a$ is an internal node and $b$ is a leaf, then inequalities $2_-$ and $4_-$ do not exist.
+If both $a$ and $b$ are leaves, then inequalities $2_+$, $4_+$, $2_-$ and $4_-$ do not exist.

-We perform Fourier-Motzkin elimination to obtain the following $17$ types of inequalities, labeled by which of the above inequalities where combined to obtain them, in addition to all of the inequalities from $R_T({I - \{ r \} })$ that did not contain $y_a'$ or $y_b'$.
+We perform Fourier-Motzkin elimination to obtain the following $17$ types of inequalities, labeled by which of the above inequalities where combined to obtain them.
+The inequalities from $R_T({I - \{ r \} })$ that did not contain $y_a'$ or $y_b'$ also remain facet-defining inequliaties for $R_T(I)$.

 The inequalities encompassed by \ref{eqn11} (resp. \ref{eqn14}) give the proposed inequalities for all clusters of size greater than or equal to 2 that contain $r$ and for which all other nodes are contained in the $a$-subtree (resp. $b$-subtree).
 The inequalities given by \ref{eqn12} (resp. \ref{eqn15}) are all of the proposed inequalities for clusters containing $a$ (resp. $b$) and not $r$.
 Inequality \ref{eqn9} gives the inequality for the cluster $\{ r \}$.
-Finally, the inequalities given by \ref{eqn16} encompass all clusters with the highest node $r$ that contain nodes in both the $a$ and $b$-subtrees.
+Finally, the inequalities given by \ref{eqn16} encompass all clusters with the highest node $r$ that contain nodes in both the $a-$ and $b$-subtrees.